AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/inspect.md

 ---
-title: Inspect and Validate Consent Signals
+title: Inspect and validate consent signals
-description: This video shows you how to validate that processes consent settings are properly applied to your data in Adobe Experience Platform.
+description: Learn how to validate that consent settings are properly applied to your data in Adobe Experience Platform.
 feature: Web SDK, Tags
 role: Developer, Data Engineer
 kt: 7571